daniel1noble/ecoevo_1000/README.md

 The key file in this repository is the :page_facing_up: `ms.qmd` file within the :open_file_folder: `ms` folder.
 This file can be rendered in `R` with `Quarto` to reproduce the entire paper.
 Code chunks within the file provide the code used to reproduce figures and analyses along with supporting statements within the text.
 Note that inline code chunks use specific objects which are then rendered.

-The `ms.qmd` file makes use of files within a number of folders that are identified in the code chunks.
+The :page_facing_up: `ms.qmd` file makes use of files within a number of folders that are identified in the code chunks.
 There are a number of important folders in the repository.
 * :open_file_folder: `data` The `data` folder contains all the raw data used in files.
 For more details see *4.
 Data* below.
 * :open_file_folder: `output/figs/` Folder contains all the figures for the paper that are read and included in the paper.
 See more details below (**3.
 Figures**).
 * :open_file_folder: `R` The R folder contains three files that are used to clean and process data to prepare it for use in the :page_facing_up: `ms.qmd` file.
 Note that readers do not need to open and run these files, but they are simply here to document the workflow and code used to clean up data to be used.
 These include: